Submissions for 2020 Now Open!

 The Vine Awards are a significant Canadian literary award, presenting annual prizes of $10,000 for the best writing in the categories of:

 - Poetry (awarded every 3 years)

-Unique in the field of Canadian literary prizes, these awards will include writing drawn from both digital and print media.
-A professional jury of three individuals working in the arts and media will oversee the award selection process.
-Their names will be announced shortly.
+A professional jury of three individuals working in the arts and media oversee the award selection process annually.

 For submission requirements, eligibility and guidelines, please CLICK HERE.

 A generous donation by the Lillian and Norman Glowinsky Family Foundation continues their support for Canadian Jewish literature, a tradition they established with the Helen and Stan Vine Canadian Jewish Book Awards in 2004.
 These Awards, originally called the Canadian Jewish Book Awards, were founded in 1988 by Adam Fuerstenberg whose ambition was to celebrate excellence in Canadian Jewish writing.
 The Koffler Centre of the Arts was approached to manage the Awards in 1994 and has been administering the Awards program for the last 25 years.

 For ten years, Lillian and Norman supported the Helen and Stan Vine Canadian Jewish Book Awards (2004–2014) as a loving tribute to Lillian’s parents – Helen and Stan Vine – who were passionate about the arts and the Jewish community throughout their lives.
 The Vine Awards for Canadian Jewish Literature seeks to continue that legacy.

 The Koffler Centre of the Arts is exceptionally grateful to the Lillian and Norman Glowinsky Family Foundation for their support for the Vine Awards – a commitment that supports a love of reading and the many rich conversations that result from this passion.